microblink/microblink-scan-web/README.md

 # Microblink Scan App

-This is Angular application which handle exchange link routing for (Microblink API UI component (microblink-js))[https://github.com/microblink/microblink-js].
+This is an Angular application which handles exchange link routing for the (Microblink API UI component (microblink-js))[https://github.com/microblink/microblink-js].

-This application should be opened at smartphone when desktop-to-mobile feature is requested by user at desktop in `microblink-js`.
+This application should be opened on a smartphone when desktop-to-mobile feature is requested by the user at a desktop device in `microblink-js`.

 ## Setup Firebase credentials

-1. Create two (`production` and `staging/dev`) Firebase projects at your Google account
+1. Create two Firebase projects (`production` and `staging/dev`), with your Google account.

-2 .Change credentials at files:
+2. Change credentials in files:

 - `./apps/public/scan-client/src/environments/environment.prod.ts`
 - `./apps/public/scan-client/src/environments/environment.staging.ts`